Published on March 9th, 2017 | by Ruben0

 Mouth: dry and concentrated, with quite an astringent power and a nice peppery heat but also rounder notes to balance it.
 Some spirity traces as well.
 Tobacco leaves, hazelnuts and walnuts.
 Dates, toffee and just a touch of minerals (due to its first years under flor, perhaps).
 Medium acidity as well.
 Traces of mushroom stock.
 The long ageing also brings a hint of oak.
 Lots of toasty flavours, burnt caramel and a savoury richness.
 Very long finish.

 Availability: okay, distributors in quite a few countries.
-Around € 30 in Spain, closer to € 45 in the rest of Europe.
+Around € 35 in Spain, closer to € 45 in the rest of Europe.
+Check The Whisky Exchange for international shipping.

 Summary: A concentrated but also very generous Oloroso, with the typical savoury qualities of the house and a nice hint of biological ageing underneath.
 A characterful example of this style, but I like it better with food than on its own.
 I should add that it's quite a classic - others like it even more than me.